jasperdean7/jasperdean7.github.io/_posts/2019-04-12-snippet-go-for-loop-switch.md

 ---
 title: "Snippet: Go for loop and switch"
-excerpt: "Example of the for statement with a swtich in the block."
+excerpt: "Example of the `for` statement with a `switch` in the block."
 last_modified_at: 2019-04-12T19:27:01-05:00
 tags:
   - code